-For the 12-month period ending August 31, 2016, the portion of the PSF managed by the State Board of Education [PSF(SBOE)] achieved a gross return of 7.61%, and the portion of the PSF managed by the School Land Board [PSF(SLB)] achieved a gross total return for the year of 5.51% (10.58% excluding cash).
-For the past five years, the time-weighted annual return has been 7.77% for the PSF(SBOE) and 8.04% for the PSF(SLB) (14.24% excluding cash).
+For the 12-month period ending August 31, 2017, the portion of the PSF managed by the State Board of Education (PSF[SBOE]) achieved a gross return of 11.96%, and the portion of the PSF managed by the School Land Board (PSF[SLB]) achieved a gross total return for the year of 10.35% (18.27% excluding cash).
+For the past five years, the time-weighted annual return has been 8.26% for the PSF(SBOE) and 7.77% for the PSF(SLB) (13.84% excluding cash).

-At the end of fiscal 2016, the Fund balance was \$37.3 billion, an increase of \$1.5 billion from the prior year after applying the effects resulting from adoption of Governmental Accounting Standards Board Statement No. 72, Fair Value Measurement and Application (GASB 72).
-This increase is primarily due to increases in value of most of the asset classes in which the Fund has invested and the addition of the fair value of minerals and sovereign lands to the Fund's balance sheet resulting from the adoption of GASB 72.
+At the end of fiscal 2017, the Fund balance was \$41.4 billion, an increase of \$4.2 billion from the prior year.
+This increase is primarily due to overall increases in value of all asset classes in which the Fund has invested.
 During the year, the SBOE continued implementing the long term strategic asset allocation, diversifying the PSF(SBOE) to strengthen the Fund.
 The asset allocation is projected to increase returns over the long run while reducing risk and portfolio return volatility.
-The Permanent School Fund is invested in global markets and experiences volatility commensurate with the underlying indices.
+The Fund is invested in global markets and experiences volatility commensurate with the underlying indices.
 The Fund is broadly diversified and benefits from the low cost structure of its investment program.
-Changes continue to be crafted to bring that cost even lower.
+Changes continue to be researched, crafted, and implemented to make the cost structure more efficient.